Skip to footer content

 PYTHON

 The provided code demonstrates how IronPDF can be used to extract tables from PDF files using just a few lines of Python code.
-Initially, we import the IronPDF library to access its functionality.
-By utilizing the library, we gain access to all of IronPDF's features.
-Next, with the help of the PdfDocument class, we can process existing PDF files, enabling us to perform various operations on them.
+Initially, we import the IronPDF library to access its functionality and to gain access to all of IronPDF's features.
+Next, with the help of the PdfDocument class, existing PDF files can be processed to perform various operations on them.

 When using the FromFile function, the argument for loading the input PDF file is available.
-By passing the file location as a parameter, we can load an existing PDF file.
-Afterward, we utilize the ExtractAllText function to extract all the table data from all the pages within the PDF files.
-Subsequently, we employ the Split function to divide the extracted table data into multiple rows and display them on the console screen.
+Afterward, the ExtractAllText function extracts all the table data from all the pages within the PDF files.
+Then, the split function is used to divide the extracted table data into multiple rows and display them on the console screen.

-How to Extract Table From PDF in Python: Figure 6
+How to Extract Table From PDF in Python, Figure 6: The extracted data The extracted data

 In the above output, the data is displayed row by row, showcasing how table data can be extracted.
-If you want to learn more about IronPDF, check out the following article.
+Learn more about IronPDF by perusing the product documentation.

 The IronPDF library provides robust security measures to minimize potential risks and ensure data security.
 It is compatible with all popular browsers and not limited to any specific one.
 With IronPDF, programmers can efficiently create and read PDF files using just a few lines of code.
 To cater to the diverse needs of developers, the IronPDF library offers various licensing options, including a free developer license and additional development licenses available for purchase.